jedevc/fyp-report/report.md

 When checking for compatibility between two types, it's not sufficient to check that a type is identical to another type, like in more strongly-typed languages; instead we need to verify that a type can be used in the context of another type.
-For example, in C, integers are effectively used as booleans, pointers are used as integers, etc. To help express this, we construct a directed meta-type graph, with the vertices as meta-types, and the edges as valid implicit conversions:
+For example, in C, integers are effectively used as Boolean, pointers are used as integers, etc. To help express this, we construct a directed meta-type graph, with the vertices as meta-types, and the edges as valid implicit conversions:

 ![Meta-type graph](assets/diagrams/meta_types/graph.svg){ width=50% }

-Then, the question of compability simply becomes one of reachability, i.e. to use type $A$ in the context of type $B$, the metatype of $B$ must be reachable on a path reachable from the metatype of $A$.
+Then, the question of compatibility simply becomes one of reachability, i.e. to use type $A$ in the context of type $B$, the meta-type of $B$ must be reachable on a path reachable from the meta-type of $A$.
 Using this, we can define an additional notion of type checking, called "fuzzy" typing.
 This technique allows easily checking adding an integer to a float, and converting between pointers, but requires extra thought when trying to perform unsafe operations,